-In May 2021, the Company borrowed \$50,000 under the Amended ABL Facility, the proceeds of which were used as a voluntary prepayment of the Term Loan.
-As a result of the prepayment of the Term Loan, the Company wrote-off \$831 of original issue discount and capitalized debt issuance costs during the second quarter of 2021 as a loss on extinguishment of debt in the consolidated statements of comprehensive income.
-As of December 31, 2021, there was \$100,000 outstanding under the ABL Facility, leaving \$399,480 of availability, net of outstanding letters of credit.
+In May 2021, the Company borrowed \$50,000 under the Amended ABL Facility, the proceeds of which were used as a voluntary prepayment of the Tranche B Term Loan Facility.
+As a result of this prepayment of the Tranche B Term Loan Facility, the Company wrote off \$831 of original issue discount and capitalized debt issuance costs during the second quarter of 2021 as a loss on extinguishment of debt in the consolidated statements of comprehensive income.